HiRoFa/spidermonkey_runtime/README.md

 I'm also working on a more feature rich runtime with a commandline tool and also an application server based on this runtime

-for updates on the status of thos please see https://gitlab.com/drfos
+for updates on the status of those please see https://gitlab.com/drfos

-I'dd like to hear what you would want to see in this project and or what you'd like to use it for, please drop me a line @ incoming+drfos-es-runtime-17727229-issue-@incoming.gitlab.com
+I'd like to hear what you would want to see in this project and or what you'd like to use it for, please drop me a line @ incoming+drfos-es-runtime-17727229-issue-@incoming.gitlab.com

 # examples